-- Socio-economic and political inclusion
+- Promote socio-economic and political inclusion

-- Services for people with neuromuscular diseases
+- Provide services to people with neuromuscular diseases

-- Child mental health
+- Improve mental health for children

-Socio-economic and political inclusion
+Socio-Economic and Political inclusion

-Services for people with Neuromuscular Diseases
+Services for People with Neuromuscular Diseases

 Child Mental Health